lukeni777/CPSC368_group_Luke-Estelle/README.md

 5. login to ubc cs database server and run `method.ipynb` to reproduce tabular result and figures

 ***Navigator for `method.ipynb` file***<br>

+Before you start: here is a list of necessary python libraries you need to download to run our code
+- oracledb
+- pandas
+- numpy
+- matplotlib.pyplot
+- seaborn
+- scipy.stats

 SQL Filtering and pulling data for line chart: code chunk #5<br>
 SQL Filtering and pulling data for bar chart (gender): code chunk #9<br>